-The film has an interesting plotline derived from real character and place, but the makers never instil any originality, although we see an amazing performance by Helen Mirren as Mrs. Winchester.
-One key aspect missing from the film is that it never explores the story from the views of title character rather ventures into the point of views of a doctor.
+The film has an interesting plotline derived from real character and place, but the makers never instill any originality, although we see an amazing performance by Helen Mirren as Mrs. Winchester.
+One key aspect missing from the film is that it never explores the story from the views of the title character but rather ventures into the point of view of a doctor.

 Set in 1906, we see female heiress Sarah Winchester constantly overseeing the construction of her huge mansion as an atonement for the deaths caused by her late husband’s invention – the Winchester rifle.
 She believes that the house is inhabited by the spirits of those killed with rifles made by her firearm company.

-Mrs Winchester, after her husband and infant daughter’s death, lives in the mansion with her niece Marion Marriott and her son Henry.
-She has inherited huge amount of money which she now spends in the ongoing construction of the house.
+Mrs. Winchester, after her husband and infant daughter’s death, lives in the mansion with her niece Marion Marriott and her son Henry.
+She has inherited a huge amount of money which she now spends on the ongoing construction of the house.

-Initially, Dr. Price finds the mansion and the house rules set by Sarah Winchester bit weird.
-As he begins to assess her, he soon started seeing ghosts but ignored believing that it’s some side effects of the drugs he takes on daily basis.
-Later, such supernatural vision continues away from his usual understanding, but he soon must accept the fact that there is more to the reality than Winchster’s madness.
+Initially, Dr. Price finds the mansion and the house rules set by Sarah Winchester a bit weird.
+As he begins to assess her, he soon started seeing ghosts but ignored believing that it’s some side effect of the drugs he takes on a daily basis.
+Later, such a supernatural vision continues away from his usual understanding, but he soon must accept the fact that there is more to reality than Winchster’s madness.

 WINCHESTER – Trailer – Starring Helen Mirren, Jason Clarke

-While the storyline could have been engaging, the direction of Spierig Brothers was able to establish the characters very quickly.
+While the storyline could have been engaging, the direction of the Spierig Brothers was able to establish the characters very quickly.
 One more thing we might feel missing from the presentation is the haunted house itself.
-There is no effort to emphasis on the architecture and history with any closer look on the layout.
+There is no effort to emphasize the architecture and history without any closer look at the layout.
 That could have intensified the scary nature.

-‘Winchester’ is now streaming on Netflix.
 If you have already watched the film, please share your review in the comment section below or send us a post via e-mail.
-We would like to include your review inside this post.
+We would like to include your review in this post.